-Fludara (There may be other brand names for this medication)
+Fludara®, FAMP (There may be other names for this medication.)

 How Does it Work?

 Cancer is a group of diseases in which abnormal cells reproduce uncontrollably.
 Your chemo schedule is based upon the type of cancer you have, how fast the cancer cells reproduce, and the times when each drug is the most likely to be effective.
-This is why chemotherapy is typically given in cycles.
+This is why we typically give chemotherapy in cycles.

 Fludarabine is in a class of drugs known as antimetabolites.
 It attacks cells at very specific phases in the cell cycle.
 The cell cycle includes resting, active growing, and division (reproduction) phases.
 Once fludarabine is inside you, your body changes it so it is able to enter cells.
 Once inside the cells, it interferes with their ability to reproduce.